brisvag/stemia/README.md

 Options:
   -o, --output-dir PATH
-  -s, --slices INTEGER   number of equidistant slices to extract --keep-extrema         whether to keep slices at z=0 and z=-1 (if false,
+  -n, --n-slices INTEGER  number of equidistant slices to extract --keep-extrema          whether to keep slices at z=0 and z=-1 (if false,
-                         slices is reduced by 2) --average INTEGER      number of slices to average over --axis INTEGER         axis along which to do the slicing --help                 Show this message and exit.
+                          slices is reduced by 2)
+  -a, --average INTEGER   number of slices to average over -s, --size TEXT         size of final image (X,Y) -r, --range TEXT        range of slices to image (A,B) --axis INTEGER          axis along which to do the slicing --help                  Show this message and exit.
 ```

 ### stemia image flip_z